Te Hikawera: Naming the Tūtaekurī River

 Hikawera's cousin, Kaitahi came from Purangahau to Oeroa with people from Ngāti Kahungunu.
 Hikawera found the travellers en route, eating kōuka (shoots of the Tī kōuka), so he invited them to Te Umukuri and feasted them on eels, freshwater mussels, and kurī (dogs).
-The innards of the dogs were disposed of in the traditional manner in the nearby river, which therefore gained the name Tūtaekurī ('dog-excrement').
+The innards of the dogs were disposed of in the traditional manner in the nearby river, which therefore gained the name Tūtaekurī River ('dog-excrement').
 In thanks for his hospitality, the guests gave Hikawera Te Rangimokai as a wife.

 Marriage of Whakapakaru

 Hikawera's uncle, Hikateko, also came with his family to visit Hikawera.
 During their stay, Hikawera's second daughter, Whakapakaru fell in love with Hikateko's son Ruruarau.
 Hikateko tried to keep the two apart, because he feared to let his son marry the daughter of a chief who outranked him.
 As a result of their separation, Whakapakarau became sick and so Hikawera went to Hikateko, who protested that he his son was not sufficiently high-ranking to marry Whakapakarau.
 Hikawera responded, "Sit down and shut up or I will roast you.
 Do you want my daughter to die while your son lives?" and Hikateko felt obliged to accept the match.
 In another version, the marriage was a means for Hikawera to stake a claim to Hikateko's lands and this was the reason for Hikateko's reluctance.
 He followed this up by marrying his son, Te Kereru to Hikateko's daughters, unifying their lines.